MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 Use this view when you want to see how many messages are waiting to be sent and how long they have been in the mail queue.
 Normally the number of unsent messages will be low.
 You can conduct a benchmark test during normal operations to determine a reasonable number of messages in the message queue for your normal operations.

 You can also see mails in the `sysmail_unsentitems` if there are problems with the Service Broker objects in msdb.
-If either of the queues are disabled, or there are problems with the route, the mail may stay in `sysmail_unsentitmes`.
+If the `ExternalMailQueue` or `InternalMailQueue` queue is disabled, or there are problems with the route, the mail may stay in `sysmail_unsentitmes`.

 Messages with **unsent** or **retrying** status are still in the mail queue and may be sent at any time.
 Messages can have the **unsent** status for the following reasons: